greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTENSION.html.md

 # ALTER EXTENSION

-Change the definition of an extension that is registered in a Greenplum database.
+Change the definition of an extension.

 ## <a id="section2"></a>Synopsis